 But, no. I woke up with an 8-inch incision from just under my chest to just below my waist.
 They mutilated my belly button!
 The thought of getting my belly button pierced always made my skin crawl and here I am with it cut completely in half amid a jagged, bloody, fleshy fault line held together with shiny staples.

 Did I mention it was Christmas Day?

 Thankfully I woke up to my family in the room.
 My brother left his family on Christmas and flew in from North Carolina.
 My other brother left his family at home and came to be there for me.
-Of course my parents were there too.
-And I can’t forget about the doctor who cancelled his plans to perform the emergency, lifesaving surgery.
+Of course, my parents were there too.
+And I can’t forget about the doctor who canceled his plans to perform the emergency, life-saving surgery.

 I think that’s 500 words.
 Anyway, that’s probably more than you wanted to know.